Phosphatidylethanolamine and Related Lipids

 Phosphatidylethanolamine is vital for mitochondrial efficiency, as demonstrated by defects in the operation of oxidative phosphorylation in the absence of PSD1 and by the role of the lipid in the regulation of mitochondrial dynamics in general and in the biogenesis of proteins in the outer mitochondrial membrane.
 Synthesis of phosphatidylethanolamine in the inner membrane of mitochondria is critical for the cytochrome bc1 complex (III), where there is a conserved binding site for the lipid in a specific subunit.

 Scottish thistlePhosphatidylethanolamine binds non-covalently to a superfamily of cytosolic proteins with multiple functions termed 'PE-binding proteins'.
 While four members have been identified in mammals (PEBP1 to 4), more than 400 members of the family that are conserved during evolution are known from bacteria to higher eukaryotes, and are required for such tasks as lipid binding, neuronal development, serine protease inhibition and the regulation of several signalling pathways; in plants, they control shoot growth and flowering.
 Of these, PEBP4 is of particular interest as it is highly expressed in many different cancers and can increase their resistance to therapy.
-In animal tissues, phosphatidylethanolamine is important in the sarcolemmal membranes of the heart during ischemia, it is involved in secretion of the nascent very-low-density lipoproteins (VLDL) from liver and in membrane fusion and fission.
+In animal tissues, phosphatidylethanolamine is important in the sarcolemmal membranes of the heart during ischemia, it participates in secretion of the nascent very-low-density lipoproteins (VLDL) from liver and in membrane fusion and fission.
 It is required by the Ca2+-ATPase in that one molecule of phosphatidylethanolamine is bound in a cavity between two transmembrane helices, acting as a wedge to keep them apart.
 This is displaced when Ca2+ is bound to the enzyme.
 Many other proteins bind non-covalently to phosphatidylethanolamine in a comparable way, including rhodopsin and aquaporins.

 Although the mechanism has yet to fully elucidated, effects on protein conformation are believed to be behind a finding that phosphatidylethanolamine is the primary factor in brain required for the propagation and infectivity of mammalian prions.
 Host defence peptides are antimicrobial agents produced by both prokaryotic and eukaryotic organisms, and many of these have a high affinity for phosphatidylethanolamine as a lipid receptor to modulate their activities.
 The peptide antibiotics cinnamycin and duramycins from Streptomyces have a hydrophobic pocket that fits around phosphatidylethanolamine such that the binding is stabilized by ionic interaction between the ethanolamine group of the lipid and the carboxylate moiety of the peptide to form a complex that inhibits Gram-positive organisms such as Bacillus species.